brunorijsman/dske-python/docs/dske-protocol.md

 Each key share is relayed from the initiator client to the responder client through a different hub.

 As a result of this arrangement:
-1. An attacker needs to compromise at least _k_ hub nodes to recover the key.
+1. An attacker needs to compromise at least _k_ hubs to recover the key.
 2. The protocol is resilient against failures or denial-of-service attacks as long as at least _k_ hubs survive.